pradeep6696/Portfolio/README.md

 ## About Me

-**I'm Aravind Chowdary, a passionate software developer with a background in computer science.
+**I'm Pradeep chandra gadi, a passionate software developer with a background in computer science.
 I specialize in front-end development, UI/UX design, and full-stack projects.
 My goal is to create visually appealing and user-friendly websites that enhance the user experience.**

 ## Technologies Used